abonello/simon-game/README.md

 I might use **Bootstrap**, but I have not made a final decision on this yet.

 Version control will be taken care of by using **git** and **GitHub**.

+## Layout of the game
+The overall layout of the game will resemble the original physical game.
+One thing that I would like to have is the ability to use different sets of sounds and pitches.
+This will have the effect of creating different tonalities and melodies, resulting in a simple form of algorithmic melodic composition.